kraxarn/goInstaller/readme.md

-# GoInstaller: Generic installer written in Go
+# goInstaller: Generic installer written in Go
 (not just for applications written in Go)

-**Currently in a pretty early state (pre-alpha)**
+**Currently in an early state (pre-alpha)**

 ## How it installs
-* Downloads a specific file
+* Downloads a specific zip file
-* Extracts is at a specific location
+* Extracts it at a specific location
 * Optionally creates shortcuts

 ## Missing/planned features